Parameter Estimation For Multivariate Generalized Gaussian Distributions: Statements of the main results

 In order to understand the relationships between the two functions $F_{\chi}$ and $f_{\chi}$, we can compute the gradient of $F_{\chi}$ at $\Gr{M}\in \D$.
 Straightforward computations lead to

 Clearly $\Gr{M}$ is an FP of $f_{\chi}$ if and only if $\Gr M$ is a critical point of the vector field defined by $\nabla F_{\chi}$ on $\D$, i.e., $\nabla F_{\chi}(\Gr{M})=0$.

-\begin{rem} As displayed in Fig. \ref{fig:SIRV_MGDD}, there is a common part between the MGGDs and the SIRV distributions (that are both specific elliptical distributions).
+\begin{rem} There are some close links between the MGGDs and the SIRV distributions (that are both specific elliptical distributions).
 However, all MGGDs are not SIRV distributions and conversely.
 As a consequence, the FP equation \eqref{eq:point_fixe_2} associated with the MGGDs relies on the function $f_{\chi}$ which differs from the FP equation studied in \cite{Pasc-08} (which corresponds to the particular case $\beta=0$) and from that of \cite{chitour2008exact} which corresponds to SIRVs with random multipliers $\tau$.
-Similarly, the shape of the function $F_{\chi}$ differs significantly from the likelihoods studied in \cite{Pasc-08} and \cite{chitour2008exact} that are defined as products of texture based integrals. \end{rem}
+Similarly, the shape of the function $F_{\chi}$ differs significantly from the likelihoods studied in \cite{Pasc-08} and \cite{chitour2008exact} that are defined as products of integrals depending on the unknown texture distribution (see for \cite{Pasc-08} and \cite{chitour2008exact} for more details). \end{rem}

 In the sequel, we also use $f^{n}$ for $n\geq 1$ to denote the $n$-th iterate of $f$, i.e., $f^{n}:=f\circ ... \circ f$, where $f$ is repeated $n$ times.
 We also adopt the standard convention $f^{0}:=\textrm{Id}_{\D}$, where $\textrm{Id}_{\D}$ is the identity function defined in $\D$.
 To finish this section, we introduce an important assumption about the vectors $\Gr{x}_i$ for $1\leq i \leq N$ \begin{itemize} \item $(H)$: For any set of $p$ indices belonging to $\llbracket 1,N\rrbracket$ and satisfying $i(1)<...<i(p)$, the vectors $\Gr{x}_{i(1)}, \hdots, \Gr{x}_{i(p)}$ are linearly independent. \end{itemize} This hypothesis is a key assumption for obtaining all our subsequent results.
 Hypothesis $(H)$ has the following trivial but fundamental consequence that we state as a remark \begin{rem} For all $n$ vectors $\Gr{x}_{i(1)}, \hdots,\Gr{x}_{i(n)}$ with $1\leq n\leq p$, $1\leq i\leq N$, the vector space generated by $\Gr{x}_{i(1)}, \hdots,\Gr{x}_{i(n)}$ has dimension $n$. \end{rem}